 The unregulated third-party service provider is required to assess whether the person performing the PCF/CF is compliant with the Standards and they must obtain that person's agreement to abide by the Standards.
 Where the Company enters into an outsourcing arrangement with an unregulated third-party service provider it remains responsible for compliance obligations.

-The Board of Directors on annual basis assesses the requirements, according to the principles and criteria set in the policy.
+The Board of Directors assesses the requirements on an annual basis, according to the principles and criteria set in the policy.

 B.3 Risk management system, including internal assessment of risk and solvency

 B.3.1 Risk Management System